 Dry mouth symptoms are unpleasant and uncomfortable, but some of that discomfort takes surprising forms.
 Did you know that lack of salivation can make your tongue burn?
 It's a condition known as burning tongue syndrome, and it's just one of the surprising symptoms of dry mouth.

 When your mouth is dry, you may notice your mouth feels sticky.
 It may become difficult to eat and swallow.
 Your throat may become dry as well, making choking more common.

 Along with all the other discomforts, dry mouth may make your lips crack, it may make your tongue rough and dry, and it could cause sores to form on and in your mouth.

 Adding to all the other possible problems, you may find it difficult to talk without the saliva necessary to keep your tongue lubricated.

 It was once believed that xerostomia was a consequence of aging.
 Doctors now know that many medications seniors frequently take may be the actual culprits.
-Some of the more than 400 possible medicines that cause dry mouth include
+When it comes to dry mouth, medications that cause it include more than 400 possible medicines like

 - blood pressure medicine,

 Along with prescription drug treatments, a lot of over-the-counter drugs like decongestants may cause dry mouth, too.
 These include drugs for allergies and cold symptoms.

 Medication isn't the only health-related cause.
 Sometimes other treatments for disease can bring on xerostomia.
 Radiation therapy for oral cancer can damage salivary glands in the process of attacking cancer cells.
 Another cancer treatment, chemotherapy, can thicken your saliva, causing your mouth to feel drier than usual.